5 Reasons Why Receiving Is Harder Than Giving

 2. Letting Go of Control

 When we give, we’re in control in a certain way.
 It might be easy to offer a kind word or buy someone flowers, but can we allow ourselves to surrender to the good feeling of receiving a gift?
-And to what extend does our giving actually come from a generous heart versus promoting our self-image of being a caring person?
+And to what extent does our giving actually come from a generous heart versus promoting our self-image of being a caring person?

 Receiving invites us to welcome a vulnerable part of ourselves.
 Living in this tender place, we’re more available to receive the gifts we’re offered every day, such as a sincere “thank you,” a compliment, or a warm smile.